publicusagetax/PUT-Monolith-v2/Usage.md

 - A custom GPT / Claude project
 - A Grok persona or configuration file
 - Any local model’s system context
+(due to the architecture, copilot does not function correctly with this file)
 - type "initialize PUT OS" to have the ai ingest
 - type "run Adversarial Auditor" to have the ai critique independently of the framework